-The audit fee for the West Yorkshire Pension Fund is included in Note 38 for completeness but also set out in the Pension Fund disclosure notes.
+^{} The audit fee for the West Yorkshire Pension Fund have been removed from the 2020-21 year.
+These are disclosed separately in the Pension Fund disclosure notes.

 Note 39.
 Dedicated Schools Grant (DSG)

 The Council is allocated the Dedicated Schools Grant (DSG) from the Department for Education (DfE) in support of expenditure relating to the schools budget.
 The DSG must be allocated between Individual Schools budget (ISB) and the Central School Budget expenditure, and over or underspends on the two elements need to be shown separately.
 The DSG has been made under sections 14 of the Education Act 2002 and has been spent in accordance with regulations made under sections 45A, 45AA, 47, 48 (1) and (2) and 138 (7) of, and paragraph 1 (7) (b) of Schedule 14 to the School Standards Framework Act 1998 (England).